-What do you do when your baby won’t sleep in the crib?
+What do you do when your baby or toddler won’t sleep in the crib?

 - Stick to one method of helping your child.
-Many times we are trying everything so there is no consistency and the child does not know what to expect.
-Remember that a habit takes 3 days to break, so don’t give up.
+Many times we are trying everything because we just want to fix it A.S.A.P, so there is no consistency, and the child doesn’t know what to expect.
+Remember that a habit takes 3 days to break, so don’t give up!

 - It can take several days, but eventually, they will realize you are sticking to it.
-Keep the nap time consistent and bedtime consistent.
+Keep naptime and bedtime consistent.
 We have a 1:00 naptime and 7:00 bedtime at our house.

 - Be sure to always have a routine.
 Just moving through the same routine every day can offer comfort and remind them of what is going to happen.

-- Toddlers go through transitions with naps and as they do this, you have to adjust their nap time.
-If nap time is a struggle, consider playing around with the time to help, moving it up or back by an hour. (just like we mentioned earlier for bedtime)
+- Toddlers go through transitions with naps, and as they do this, you have to adjust their naptime.
+If naptime is a struggle, consider playing around with the time to help, moving it up or back by an hour.

 - Make sure they have a special blanket or animal with them.
 These can provide extra comfort.